-How Astrology Took Over The Internet
+In 2017, We Have Questions.
+Does Astrology Have The Answers?

 Astrology is, fundamentally, about making sense of that brave new world: wading into the wide, distant sky and using its motions to predict how things will move down here on Earth.
 And so even when the moment on Earth is dire, as it is now, with Nazis marching in the streets and a major US city recently submerged by record-setting rainfall, there is a framework we can look toward to make sense of it: one that is natural, and enormous, and that, at least according to Miller, will work even if we’ll never understand exactly how.
 This feels like perhaps the most timely thing we could ask for in this fractious, fractured moment.
 It unites us as Geminis and Cancers and Tauruses, as people born on a planet, under a sun, trying to figure out why we’re here and where we’re going next. ●

-Zan Romanoff is a writer who lives in Los Angeles.
+Zan Romanoff is a full-time freelance writer and the author of A SONG TO TAKE THE WORLD APART and GRACE AND THE FEVER.
+She lives and works in Los Angeles.